 Use the following steps to disable Access Gateway mode using Fabric OS commands.
-For more information, refer to the "Enabling and disabling Access Gateway mode" section in the Access Gateway Administrator's Guide.

-- 1. Enter the switchShow command to verify the switch mode. - "Access Gateway Mode" displays if the switch is in Access Gateway mode. - Interopmode "0" or "Native" displays if the switch is in Fabric OS Native mode. - 2.
+- 1. Enter the switchShow command to verify the switch mode. - Access Gateway Mode displays if the switch is in Access Gateway mode. - Native displays if the switch is in Fabric OS Native mode. - 2.
 Enter switchDisable to disable the switch.
 Access Gateway mode can only be disabled or enabled when the switch is in a disabled state. - 3.
 Enter ag --modeDisable to disable Access Gateway mode. - 4.
-Enter the ag --modeShow command to verify that AG mode is disabled. switch:admin> ag --modeshow Access Gateway mode is NOT enabled
+Enter the ag --modeShow command to verify that Access Gateway mode is disabled.

+'''

+switch:admin> ag --modeshow

+Access Gateway mode is NOT enabled

+'''